How to Teach Islam to Young Children

 We have a responsibility as parents to protect our families as much as we possibly can, inshaAllah, by Allah’s will.
 The way to save them from the torment is to exhaust our efforts in teaching them about Allah, to worship him, and live a life as an upright Muslim.

-Abdullah ibn Umar reported: The Messenger of Allah, peace and blessings be upon him, said
+Abdullah ibn Umar reported that the Messenger of Allah, peace and blessings be upon him, said:

 “Every one of you is a shepherd and is responsible for his flock.
 The leader of people is a guardian and is responsible for his subjects.
 A man is the guardian of his family and he is responsible for them.
 A woman is the guardian of her husband’s home and his children and she is responsible for them.
 The servant of a man is a guardian of the property of his master and he is responsible for it.
 No doubt, every one of you is a shepherd and is responsible for his flock.”